 There are a number of Harry Potter plot points J.K.
 Rowling didn't use, and it's probably for the best.
 From a Sorting Hat that was little more than a lackluster collection of straws, to killing off the only admirable father figure in the whole series, these cut scenes from the Harry Potter books would have unarguably changed the wizarding world for the worse.

-Thankfully, these 13 abandoned Harry Potter ideas were cut more thoroughly than Nearly Headless Nick's partly-severed head.
+Thankfully, these abandoned Harry Potter ideas were cut more thoroughly than Nearly Headless Nick's neck.

 The idea of Hogwarts without a Sorting Hat is incomprehensible, but it was almost a reality.
 Though Rowling knew she wanted the students in Hogwarts to be sorted into four different houses that each had unique qualities, the Sorting Hat had a couple lackluster early incarnations.